cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

    description in snapshot metadata.

-OpenStack plugin does not make any decisions based on `snapshot_type` / `snapshot_rotation` values and is passing this values without any changes.
-Cloudify plugins is not responsible for remove all old backups or snapshots by rotation field.
+OpenStack plugin does not make any decisions based on `snapshot_type` / `snapshot_rotation` values and is passing these values without any changes.
+The plugin is not responsible for removing all old backups or snapshots by rotation field.

 ### Restore

-`Restore` workflow has such parameters:
+The `Restore` workflow has the following parameters:

 * `snapshot_name`: Backup name/tag.
 By default will be used "backup-<timestamp>"
 * `snapshot_incremental`: Restore from incremental snapshots or full backup.
    By default restored from snapshots.

-Both parameters have same meaning as in backup workflow.
+Both parameters have the same meaning as in backup workflow.

 For openstack:

 * VM's: Code search images with same name as we used for create backup/snapshot image and rebuild VM with use such name as base.
-* Volumes: if customer have tried to restore from snapshot - we show warning and ignore action.
-In case when customer have used backup - we ask openstack for restore volume from backup.
-Such logic is limitation of openstack, so we can only restore volumes from backups for now.
+* Volumes: if the customer has tried to restore from a snapshot - we show a warning and ignore the action.
+In case the customer has used backup - we ask OpenStack to restore the volume from backup.
+Such logic is a limitation of OpenStack, hence we can only restore volumes from backups for now.

 ### Remove backup

-`Remove backup` workflow has such parameters:
+The `Remove backup` workflow has the following parameters:

 * `snapshot_name`: Backup name/tag.
 By default will be used "backup-<timestamp>"
 * `snapshot_incremental`: Delete incremental snapshots or full backup.
     By default removed snapshots.

-Both parameters have same meaning as in backup workflow.
+Both parameters have the same meaning as in backup workflow.

-For openstack:
+For OpenStack:

 * VM's - search image created by backup workflow and delete if found such.
 * Volume - search image created as backup for volume or remove snapshot with